jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 ![ObjectID](https://github.com/jdrumgoole/PyMongo-Monday/raw/master/objectid.png)

-The `_id` field is generated on the client and for PyMongo you can see the generation code in the [objectid.py](https://github.com/mongodb/mongo-python-driver/blob/master/bson/objectid.py) file.
+The `_id` field is generated on the client and you can see the PyMongo generation code in the [objectid.py](https://github.com/mongodb/mongo-python-driver/blob/master/bson/objectid.py) file.
 Just search for the `def _generate` string.
 All MongoDB drivers generate `_id` fields on the client side.
 The `_id` field allows us to insert the same JSON object many times and allow each one to be uniquely identified.
 The `_id`